 Continuation of EN102 with emphasis on formal expository writing, preparation of reports, and adapting writing style to specific contexts and purposes.
-Includes writing at least one research paper.
 Prerequisite: C or better in EN102.
 (Composition)

-EN207 Special Topics in English - 1-4
+EN207 Special Topics in English - 1- 4

 Exploration of topics pertaining to current events or of special interest to students.
 Instructor's permission or course prerequisites may be required for some courses.